 The road was in a pretty good condition when we visited and they were doing repairs on some bridges as well (which we could drive around since it was the dry season).
 This doesn’t mean you should drive fast though.
 Not only do you want to maximize your chances of spotting wildlife on the way, you also want to make sure you don’t accidentally hit any animals.

-If you stay at one or more of the lodges that have a lot of terrain, they will explain which are the best and most appropriate roads on their terrain to drive.
+If you stay at lodges where you can self-drive on their terrain, they will explain which are the best and most appropriate roads to drive on.

 Where to stay in the Pantanal on a budget

 There are several lodges in this area of The Pantanal where you can stay.
-To see the jaguars, you will need to hop on a boat from Porto Jofre, but there are other pousadas on the way where you can see a lot of other wildlife, which are also well worth a stay.
+To see the jaguars, you will need to hop on a boat from Porto Jofre, so you definitely want to spend a few nights there.
+But there are other pousadas on the way where you can see a lot of other wildlife, which are also well worth a stay.

 Pouso Alegre

-Pouso Alegre is the most famous lodge on the way to Porto Jofre.
+Pouso Alegre↗ is the most famous lodge on the way to Porto Jofre.
 Staying here is cheaper compared to the lodges in and around Porto Jofre and there is plenty of wildlife to be found here.
 They have a huge terrain with several roads you can drive and a short trail that you can hike without a guide.
 For longer trails, you will need a guide, which you can hire on the spot.
+Guides charge per group, so try to team up with other people staying at the lodge for a cheaper price per person.

-We saw deer, caiman, agouti, coati, monkeys, peccaries (similar to wild boars) and lots of birds, including toucans, rhea, and macaws during our stay here.
+During our drives and unguided walks we saw deer, caiman, agouti, coati, monkeys, peccaries (similar to wild boars) and lots of birds, including toucans.
 Some people were lucky enough to see tapirs, but we were at another waterhole at that time and unfortunately missed them.

 Pousada Piuval